32 Aerodynamics of Finite Wings

 where the values of A and B are now considered to be constants.

-Representative drag curve for an airplane in level flight takes on a distinctive U-shape, with a minimum drag at some intermediate airspeed.
-After this minimum point is reached, the drag grows quickly with increasing airspeed.
+Representative drag curve for an airplane in level flight has a distinctive U-shape, with a minimum drag at an intermediate airspeed.
+After reaching this minimum point, the drag grows quickly with increasing airspeed.

 The corresponding power required for flight is